Drug overdose: Management

 Stabilization of the person's airway, breathing, and circulation (ABCs) is the initial treatment of an overdose.
 Ventilation is considered when there is a low respiratory rate or when blood gases show the person to be hypoxic.
 Monitoring of the patient should continue before and throughout the treatment process, with particular attention to temperature, pulse, respiratory rate, blood pressure, urine output, electrocardiography (ECG) and O2 saturation.
 Poison control centers and medical toxicologists are available in many areas to provide guidance in overdoses both to physicians and to the general public.

 Antidotes

 Specific antidotes are available for certain overdoses.
 For example, naloxone is the antidote for opiates such as heroin or morphine.
 Similarly, benzodiazepine overdoses may be effectively reversed with flumazenil.
 As a nonspecific antidote, activated charcoal is frequently recommended if available within one hour of the ingestion and the ingestion is significant.
 Gastric lavage, syrup of ipecac, and whole bowel irrigation are rarely used.

 Epidemiology and statistics

+Bar chart below: Overdose or drug-related death rate per 1 million population (unadjusted), 2022, by country or region.

+In the US around 77,600 people died in the 12-month period ending March 31, 2025, at a rate of 213 deaths per day.
+The peak was around 110,900 in 2022.
+The U.S. drug overdose death rate has gone from 2.5 per 100,000 people in 1968 to the peak rate of 33.2 per 100,000 in 2022.